 10-614-240 ARCHITECTURAL RESIDENTIAL ...emphasizes residential house styles, building codes, and design components related to the site and structure.
 Conceptual design drawings will be developed into construction drawings using 2D CAD and 3D BIM design software.
 (Prerequisites: 10-614-210, Arch Principles; 10-614-211, Arch Revit Intro; 10-614-213, Bldg Materials; Struct Residential; 10-614-222, Arch CAD Intro; Corequisites: 10-614-231, Arch Revit Adv; 10-614-232, Struct Residential; 10-614-214, Bldg Green Intro)

 10-614-252 STRUCTURAL ANALYSIS I...relates fundamental concepts of physics to architectural design and building construction.
 Critical thinking will be necessary to perform various calculations.
 Physical properties of building materials and systems will be analyzed through demonstrations and experiments.
-(Prerequisites: 10-614-232, Struct Residential; 10-804-196, Trigonometry w Apps) Course Typically Offered: Spring
+(Prerequisites: 10-614-232, Struct Residential; 10-804-196, Trigonometry w Apps OR 10-804-114, College Tech Math 1B)

 10-614-271 STRUCTURAL ANALYSIS II ...explains mathematical interaction between statics and strength of materials.
 Principles of structural theory will be applied to beam and column design.
 Basic calculations will be performed to relate concepts to actual wood member conditions.
-(Prerequisite: 10-614-252, Struct Analysis I) Course Typically Offered: Spring
+(Prerequisites: 10-614-252, Struct Analysis I)

 .
 The credit for 10-890-101, College 101 is an Institutional Requirement for graduation.
 Consequently, it is not part of the program requirements, but must be passed with a C.

 .
 Students must earn a grade of "C" or better in English Composition 1 to enroll in Technical Reporting.